Enter your email address and we'll send you our newsletter to keep you updated.

 Before moving into the charitable sector, Janie worked for nearly 8 years in UK Retail Banking, primarily in Finance and HR Reward roles.
 Prior to this, Janie spent time in both Cape Town and New York working in audit for a variety of clients.
-Janie is a trustee and treasurer of FISCH UK (Future for Iringa Street Children), supporting street children in Iringa, Tanzania, as well as a founding trustee of Orchards, a recently established charity with the vision to see women free from sexual exploitation.
+Janie is also a founding trustee of Orchards, a recently established charity with the vision to see women free from sexual exploitation.

 Lee Coates is founder-director of Ethical Investors Group, an independent financial advice firm dedicated exclusively to ethical investment, and Ethical & Environmental Screening Services, which provides social and environmental screening services to charities, faith groups and ethical investment funds.
 He is an Associate of the Chartered Insurance Institute and of the Institute of Financial Planning.
 Lee was awarded an OBE for services to ethical business and finance in the 2011 Queen’s Birthday Honours.